igetum/seariders/README.md

 To update papercut server to add in new users after Google user syncs.
 Run the sroster above to generate username and IDs for the students, a papercutID file shall be produced.

-    1. Take the "papercutID.txt" file and drop is into /Application/PaperCut MF/server/bin/mac/imports folder on the papercut server.
+    1. Take the <papercut import file> and drop is into /Application/PaperCut MF/server/bin/mac/imports folder on the papercut server.

     2. On papercut server, browse via terminal to /Applications/PaperCut MF/server/bin/mac

-    3. Run command sudo ./server-command batch-import-user-card-id-numbers import/papercutID.txt
+    3. Run command sudo ./server-command batch-import-user-card-id-numbers import/<papercut import file>